 - Surprice Car Hire

-Most car hire companies operate out of Belgrade Airport, however, they will also have offices in Belgrade itself, as well as the major towns and cities around the country.
+Most car hire companies operate out of Belgrade Airport; however, they will also have offices in Belgrade itself and the major towns and cities around the country.

-Checking availability online will give you the best rates and types of cars available for your dates.
-For instance, Oryx Car Rental Serbia is a popular option, but to avoid disappointment, especially during summer, it’s best to check ahead of time.
+Checking availability online will give you the best rates and types of Serbian cars available for your dates.
+For instance, Oryx Car Rental Serbia is a popular option, but it’s best to check ahead of time to avoid disappointment, especially during summer.

 Always Book Ahead of Time